Singh-Manish121/todo-web-app/todo-app/README.md

 # To start React app

-Go to frontend & run command
+Go to todo directory & run command
 ### `npm start`

 Runs the app in the development mode.\